From then to now…

 floats with one-seventh of its bulk above the water.”
 But what if the messages that are sent forth from the depths of your unconscious are simply not being picked up by you or the outside world?

 If you were to think about yourself as a system of communication, then what is it that causes parts of your neurology to cease contact with other parts of your neurology?
 Conventional talking therapies tend to deal with conscious memory and therefore cannot bridge the gap in this neurological deletion.
 A professor in the Faculty of Medicine at Nancy, France called Hyppolyte Bernheim (1837 – 1919) looked at “suggestive therapeutics” in order to transform a client’s ideas into actions.
 Bernheim reasoned that a person in a light trance or hypnotic state would be able to transform thoughts into actions as there would be no conscious need to question the suggestions given to them.
-He would further state that by awakening the “sensitive memory-image” via “ideo-motor” responses a subject can transform “thought into movement, unknown to the will”.
+He would further state that by awakening the “emotional memory-image” via “ideo-motor” responses a subject can transform “thought into movement, unknown to the will”.
 (1886/1957 pp137-138)

 Although Bernheims’ groundbreaking work would pave the way for the field of hypnosis and hypnotherapy, the author seeks to direct the readers’ attention to the baby that, he believes, may have been thrown out with the bath water.